seanfisk/latex-template/README.md

 This is my template project for LaTeX using SCons as a builder.
-Since it is a personal template, it is quite opionated on certain tools, such as:
+Since it is a personal template, it is quite opinionated on certain tools, such as:

 * [SCons][scons] for building the LaTeX document.